top of page

 The Quinchos: Guadua Defenses

-During the Colonial and Independence periods, Quinchía was a vital passage between valleys and mountain ranges.
-Armies, merchants, and missionaries traveled its roads; the village of Nuestra Señora de la Candelaria de Quinchía grew up around the religious missions there, eventually moving to a new location and giving rise to the present-day town.
+During the colonialization and independence periods, Quinchía was a vital passage between valleys and mountain ranges.
+Armies, merchants, and missionaries traveled its roads; the village of Nuestra Señora de la Candelaria de Quinchía grew around the religious missions there, eventually moving to a new location and giving rise to the present-day town.

 As the Antioquian colonization advanced through Old Caldas, peasants from the north brought with them seeds of coffee, corn and beans.

 On these humid, fertile slopes, coffee went from being a nearly domestic crop to becoming the economic backbone of the region.
-The former indigenous reserve defended the land of its community members, and on these same plots, small family coffee farms were established: the perfect model for differentiated, single-origin coffees.
+Former indigenous groups defended the land of invaders, and on these same plots, small family coffee farms were established: the perfect model for differentiated, single-origin coffees.

 GEOGRAPHY